 - In September 2020, the European Parliament voted for the inclusion of greenhouse gas (GHG) emissions from ships over 5,000 gross tonnes in the emissions trading system (EU ETS) by 1 January 2022.
 It also wants firms to cut ships' annual average CO2 emissions by more than 40% by 2030.
 It also voted to include methane emissions in the monitoring and reporting obligation. - The commission is set to announce a revision of the EU's GHG emissions reduction target for 2030 upwards from 40% to 55%.
-It has proposed to include intra-EU and international maritime transport in the EU ETS. - It called for 50% of revenues from the sale of EU ETS allowances to the maritime sector to be used for an Ocean Fund, established for the period 2022-2030 to improve the energy efficiency of ships and support investment in decarbonisation. - An additional amendment adopted would oblige the commission to propose by 31 December 2022 "additional requirements to reduce GHG emissions other than CO2, as well as to reduce air pollutants and the discharge of westewater, including from scrubbers, into open waters from ships".
-And the review should also "consider" an extension of the store of the regulation to the finders from sign of the store is the store of the store
+It has proposed to include intra-EU and international maritime transport in the EU ETS. - It called for 50% of revenues from the sale of EU ETS allowances to the maritime sector to be used for an Ocean Fund, established for the period 2022-2030 to improve the energy efficiency of ships and support investment in decarbonisation. - An additional amendment adopted would oblige the commission to propose by 31 December 2022 "additional requirements to reduce GHG emissions other than CO2, as well as to reduce air pollutants and the discharge of wastewater, including from scrubbers, into open waters from ships".
+And the review should also "consider" an extension of the scope of the regulation to include ships of 400-5,000 gross tonnage.